An official website of the United States government

 The Occupational Employment and Wage Statistics (OEWS) program produces employment and wage estimates annually for nearly 800 occupations.
 These estimates are available for the nation as a whole, for individual states, and for metropolitan and nonmetropolitan areas; national occupational estimates for specific industries are also available.
-The Occupational Employment and Wages news release with May 2020 data will be published March 31, 2021.
+The Occupational Employment and Wages news release with May 2020 data was published March 31, 2021.
 News releases for prior years are available in our archives.

 If you have questions, contact the Occupational Employment and Wage Statistics staff.

 Because of features of the Occupational Employment and Wage Statistics methodology, the May 2020 estimates do not fully reflect the impact of the COVID-19 pandemic.
 Estimates for a given reference period are based on a sample of 1.1 million business establishments collected in six semiannual panels for three consecutive years.
 Each year, two new semiannual survey panels are added, and the two oldest panels are dropped.
 Older panel wage data are aged to reflect the reference date of the estimates, and employment data are benchmarked to reflect known employment for the average of the two most recent panels.
 Using six data panels to produce each set of estimates allows data to be produced at very detailed levels of occupation, geography, and industry, but also means that sudden changes in staffing patterns or wages are reflected in the OEWS estimates only gradually.

 The May 2020 employment and wage estimates were calculated using data collected in the May 2020, November 2019, May 2019, November 2018, May 2018, and November 2017 semiannual panels.
 Because five of the six survey panels used to produce the estimates date from before the COVID-19 pandemic, only the most recent (May 2020) survey panel would reflect changes in occupational proportions related to the COVID-19 pandemic.